docljn/self-study/git_fu.md

   - reword: include this commit in the rebase, and edit the commit message
   - edit: stop after this commit has been applied, edit the files, commit, and continue
   - exec: execute the supplied shell script
+- if there is a conflict, the rebase will stop to allow you to resolve the conflict
+  - because of the way rebase replays your commits you may end up having to resolve the same conflict many times
+  - don't panic
-- to continue an interactive rebase session
+- to continue a rebase
   - ``` git rebase --continue```
 - you can stash, run tests, etc during an interactive rebase session...